SoftwareAG/c8y-docs/content/thin-edge/thin-edge-developer-tools-bundle/plugin-api.md

 ## Plugin repository

-To be used by thin-edge, a plugin has to be stored in the directory */etc/tedge/sm-plugins*.
+To be used by Thin Edge, a plugin has to be stored in the directory */etc/tedge/sm-plugins*.
 The same plugin can have different names, using virtual links.
 One of the plugins can have the name `default`.
 This plugin is then used as the default plugin.

 On start-up and sign-up, the sm-agent registers the plugins as follows:

 1. Iterate over the executable file of the directory */etc/tedge/sm-plugins*.
-2. Check if the executable is indeed a plugin, calling the [`list` command](/thin-edge/thin-edge-developer-tools/#list).
+2. Check if the executable is indeed a plugin, calling the [list command](/thin-edge/thin-edge-developer-tools/#list).

 <a name="pluginapi"></a>
 ## Plugin API